-- I. Courses offered - AENG 710: Textual Studies I (Literary & Critical Theory) (Graduate) This course offers a survey of the critical, theoretical, and rhetorical perspectives that are used in the study of literature and culture.
-It will include a representative historical overview of critical methodologies that emerged in the last century and that continue to shape current modes of critical discourse and interpretation.
-Theoretical schools covered include Russian Formalism, Structuralism and Poststructuralism, Marxist, Psychoanalytic, and Reader-response theories. - 2.
-AENG 516: Workshop in Fiction: Trends in Contemporary Writing (Graduate) From Romanticism and Realism to Modernism and Postmodernism, the seminar discusses specific techniques and writing strategies intrinsic to each of these literary movements.
+- I. Courses offered - 1.
+AENG 516: Workshop in Fiction: Trends in Contemporary Writing\ (Graduate) From Romanticism and Realism to Modernism and Postmodernism, the seminar discusses specific techniques and writing strategies intrinsic to each of these literary movements.
 Students are expected to use texts from these periods as models or branching points for their own creative imaginings and offer and receive peer feedback in intense group sessions.
-Authors on the course include Lucia Berlin, Roberto Bolaño, Anton Chekhov, Lydia Davis, James Joyce, and Heinrich von Kleist. - 3.
-AENG 402Z: Advanced Writing Workshop: The Short Story (Undergraduate) This advanced writing workshop focuses on the 'short story,' among the oldest literary forms known to us and one that is particularly well suited to our current time-starved, chaotic age.
-Authors on the course include Mikhail Bulgakov, Ernest Hemingway, Franz Kafka, Ursula Le Guin, Haruki Murakami, and Virginia Woolf. - 4.
-AENG 560: Hybridity & Liminality in Modern Literature (Graduate) The seminar explored hybridity in literature in general, and fiction in particular, performing both stylistic and scholarly analyses on hybrid works by using successful examples of this form from a variety of periods and places: from writers including Hugo von Hofmannsthal and Javier Marías to Chris Kraus and Anne Carson, encompassing in the process movements such as Modernism, Postmodernism, and Postcolonialism. - 5.
+Authors on the course include Lucia Berlin, Anton Chekhov, Lydia Davis, James Joyce, Heinrich von Kleist, and Virginia Woolf. - 2.
+AENG 402Z: Advanced Writing Workshop: The Short Story\ (Undergraduate)

+This advanced writing workshop focuses on the 'short story,' among the oldest literary forms known to us and one that is particularly well suited to our current time-starved, chaotic age.
+Authors on the course include Ernest Hemingway, Virginia Woolf, Haruki Murakami, and Ursula Le Guin. - 3.
+AENG 560: Hybridity & Liminality in Modern Literature (Graduate) The seminar explored hybridity in literature in general, and fiction in particular, performing both stylistic and scholarly analyses on hybrid works by using successful examples of this form from a variety of periods and places: from writers including Hugo von Hofmannsthal and Javier Marías to Chris Kraus and Anne Carson, encompassing in the process movements such as Modernism, Postmodernism, and Postcolonialism. - 4.
 AENG 581: Studies in a Literary Period: Nature and Landscape Writing (Graduate) The seminar explored and studied the complex relationship-at once philosophical, religious, phenomenological, economic and historical-of humans to the natural world.
 Authors/Texts: R.W.
 Emerson, Nature; David Hinton, Hunger Mountain; J.A.
-Baker, The Peregrine; Nan Shepherd, The Living Mountain; Peter Matthiessen, The Snow Leopard; Rebecca Solnit, A Field Guide to Getting Lost; and John Williams, Butcher's Crossing. - 6.
+Baker, The Peregrine; Nan Shepherd, The Living Mountain; Peter Matthiessen, The Snow Leopard; Rebecca Solnit, A Field Guide to Getting Lost; and John Williams, Butcher's Crossing. - 5.
 AENG 402Z: Advanced Writing Workshop: The Art of the Novella (Undergraduate) From the historical and artistic conditions prevailing at the time of its origin to the complex realities of the modern publishing marketplace, an understanding of this at once "intense" and "expansive" form-the aesthetic and critical contexts of its making and reception-offers important lessons for practicing writers.
-Authors/Texts: Leo Tolstoy, The Death of Ivan Ilyich; Herman Melville, Bartleby; Eileen Chang, Lust, Caution; and Denis Johnson, Train Dreams. - 7.
-AENG 302W: Creative Writing (Undergraduate)

-The course discussed creative and critical contexts involved in the study and writing of fiction-and prose more generally-by way of classic and modern works, and theoretical studies and evaluations.
+Authors/Texts: Leo Tolstoy, The Death of Ivan Ilyich; Herman Melville, Bartleby; Eileen Chang, Lust, Caution; and Denis Johnson, Train Dreams. - The course discussed creative and critical contexts involved in the study and writing of fiction-and prose more generally-by way of classic and modern works, and theoretical studies and evaluations.
 Students were expected to use these texts as models or branching points for their own creative imaginings and develop their writing skills through multiple tasks and assignments.
 Authors/Texts: R.M.
 Rilke, Letters to a Young Poet; T.S.
-Eliot, The Sacred Wood; Anton Chekhov, Selected Stories; Italo Calvino, Six Memos for the

-Next Millennium; Toni Morrison, The Bluest Eye; Franz Kafka, Two Parables; and Viktor Shklovsky, Theory of Prose.
+Eliot, The Sacred Wood; Anton Chekhov, Selected Stories; Italo Calvino, Six Memos for the Next Millennium; Toni Morrison, The Bluest Eye; Franz Kafka, Two Parables; and Viktor Shklovsky, Theory of Prose. - 7.
+AENG 305V: Studies in Writing about Texts: Autofiction (Undergraduate)